nexodus-io/nexodus/docs/development/design/security-groups.md

 ## Security Group User Interface

-- The user can add rules via web UI, the nexctl tool or the http API.
+- The user can add rules via web UI, the `nexctl` tool, or the HTTP API.
 There would not be support for adding or manipulating rules via the agent.
-Until we have device-specific tokens that have limited access controls, users can modify the security-group in their organization.
+Until we have device-specific tokens that have limited access controls, users can modify the SecurityGroup in their organization.
 Once that issue is resolved, a compromise of a single device can't be used to make changes in the Nexodus API.
 - Users can modify the rules installed by Nexodus on the device if they have administrative access to nftables.

 ## Rule Deconfliction

-- The deconfliction of user provided rules is managed by nft.
+- The deconfliction of user-provided rules is managed by nft.
 Let's look at the following example where a user defines a permit `icmp6 any` and an `icmp6 2001:0db8:1337:cafe::/64`.
 The JSON would look as follows:

 ```json
   {